 NHH graduates have relevant jobs waiting.
 According to our recent employment survey, 3 out of 4 students have already landed a job before they graduate.
 The average salary for NHH graduates is approximately NOK 520 000 (approx. 63 000 USD) including benefits.

 NHH graduates find employment in different branches:

 Many of our international students choose to stay in Norway after they have graduated.
-Our most recent survey show that 58 per cent of graduates are working in Norway, while the remaining 42 per cent travel abroad for work.
+Our most recent survey shows that 58 percent of graduates are working in Norway, while the remaining 42 percent travel abroad for work.